PySimpleGUI/PySimpleGUI/readme.md

 ## Fun Stuff
 Here are some things to try if you're bored or want to further customize

-**Colors - Random and predefined**
-To set a button or text to a random color, use the string `'random'` as the color value.
-You can also call `PySimpleGUI.GetRandomColor`.
-To get a random color pair call `PySimpleGUI.GetRandomColorPair`.
-This returns a tuple containing a random color and  that color's compliment.

 **Debug Output**
 Be sure and check out the EasyPrint (Print) function described in the high-level API section.
 Leave your code the way it is, route your stdout and stderror to a scrolling window.